discourse/discourse-postgres/README.md

 This image adds the `hstore`, `pgtrgm`, and `vector` extensions to the created database automatically.

+### Language/Locales

+Base postgres image expects lang to be built into the image, but this image also accepts LANG of the form `de_DE.UTF-8`, and updates lang dynamically for ease of use.

 ## Migrating

 Migrating from Discourse single or two container involves moving/renaming the `/shared/postgres_data` folder to `/shared/{version}/docker`